 SUNY’s Educational Opportunity Program (EOP) provides access, academic support and financial aid to students who show promise for succeeding in college but who may not have otherwise been offered admission.

-Information and requirements for EOP eligibility can be found on the SUNY EOP website.
-Students who incorrectly apply for EOP admission but do not meet the criteria should notify the Admissions Office immediately so that their application for regular freshmen admission.
+Students who mistakenly apply for EOP admission and do not meet the criteria should notify the Admissions Office as soon as possible so that their application can be processed accordingly.

 Freshmen and transfer applicants must submit a high school transcript, and transfer applicants are required to submit transcripts from all colleges attended.
 High school transcripts may be submitted electronically or via mail.